manuelbl/SwissQRBill.NET/README.md

 - [Basic](Examples/Basic): A basic example showing how to generate a QR bill.

-- [WindowsForms](Examples/WindowsForms): An extensive example showing how to use this library in a Windows Forms application (display of QR bills, printing, working with the clipboard).
-Even if you do not use Windows Forms, you might be interested in the code for generating Metafiles/EMF files or copying to the clipboard.
+- [WindowsForms](Examples/WindowsForms): An extensive example showing how to use this library in a Windows Forms application (display of QR bills on the screen, printing, working with the clipboard).

 - [WindowsPresentationFoundation](Examples/WindowsPresentationFoundation): An example for Windows Presentation Foundation (WPF) applications.
 It shows how to display and print QR bills.

+- [MicrosoftWordAddIn](https://github.com/manuelbl/SwissQRBill.NET/tree/master/Examples/MicrosoftWordAddIn): Implements an add-in for Microsoft Word capable of inserting a QR bill as a resolution independent EMF graphics.
+As C# add-ins use the *Microsoft Word Interop* interface, this example is also relevant for other software interacting with Microsoft Word.

 - [iText](Examples/iText): Example showing how to generate PDFs using the [iText](https://itextpdf.com/en) library, including how to add a QR bill to an existing PDF document.